 - Babies born to mothers who are chronic carriers of hepatitis B or to mothers who have had acute hepatitis B during pregnancy.
 (Full course of primary vaccine +/- HBIG.)

 - Sexual contacts of people known to have acute hepatitis B. (Vaccine for sexual contacts at diagnosis, additional HBIG if unprotected contact occurred in the preceding week.)

 - Accidental exposure from blood.
-For example needlestick injuries, or contaminated blood coming into contact with open areas of skin, eyes or mouth.
-See separate Needlestick Injury article.
+For example, needlestick injuries, or contaminated blood coming into contact with open areas of skin, eyes or mouth.
+See the separate Needlestick Injury article.
 Vaccination schedule depends on degree of risk and vaccination/response history.
 If the site of exposure is a 'needlestick' injury, cut or abrasion, the site should be washed immediately with soap and water.